Lethality, innovation, and transformation though AI education at the U.S. Army School of Advanced Military Studies

 |0

-This work, Lethality, innovation, and transformation though AI education at the U.S. Army School of Advanced Military Studies [Image 2 of 2], by Sarah Hauck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Lethality, innovation, and transformation though AI education at the U.S. Army School of Advanced Military Studies, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Lethality, innovation, and transformation though AI education at the U.S. Army School of Advanced Military Studies